Jackson Liew appointed Associate

 A 3-storey podium contains concealed car parking and is sleeved on the ground level by commercial tenancies.
-Two apartment towers rise above the podium to the north and south, designed with regard to views, solar orientation and prevailing winds.
-67% of the upper level apartments are located on corners, providing dual aspect and no solely south-facing apartments.
+An apartment tower rises above the podium to the north and south, designed with regard to views, solar orientation and prevailing winds.
 On the roof, an extensive photovoltaic array will harness solar energy for the provision of common area light and power.

-Residents’ amenities on level 3 of the podium include a communal dining area and gymnasium, both opening onto to a landscaped 88 metre verandah connecting the two residential towers.
+Residents’ amenities on level 3 of the podium include a communal dining area, kitchen and wine cellar, opening onto to a landscaped verandah.
+A gymnasium is on the ground floor.
 The double-volume height of the residents’ amenities is designed to separate the podium from the upper levels.
 A mix of one-, two- and three- bedroom apartments encourages an inter-generational community of residents.

 An activated streetscape features seating, bike racks, an art wall, and new hard and soft landscaping.
 An internal driveway to the carpark also provides a pedestrian connection to an existing lakes area.

-Identified as a TOD location due to its easy transport access, City Gardens will become a vibrant place to live, work and visit.
+Identified as a TOD location due to its easy transport access, Amara will become a vibrant place to live, work and visit.